 For the purpose of calculating the quorum and majority, executive committee Members who take part in meetings by any means making it possible to identify them and enabling their actual participation shall be deemed to be in attendance.

-6.12 The General Manager will provide minutes, decisions and action items from Executive Committee Meetings and provide them to the Board of Directors.
+6.12 The Executive Director will provide minutes, decisions and action items from Executive Committee Meetings and provide them to the Board of Directors.

 6.13 A Member of the Executive Committee or Officer may be removed from office for just cause by a two-thirds majority vote of the Members in good standing present and voting at a Special Meeting or a regularly scheduled Membership meeting.